The edition I’m reviewing has the following details: Bloomsbury, 2016 | ISBN 978-1-4725-6729-1. There is a newer edition here.

 There’s no specific focus on knitwear or any constructed textile, but the exploration of design development is the most in-depth I’ve seen so far.
 The clarity achieved without sacrificing this depth is outstanding.
 Sharon Rothman has written a beautifully conceived book that demands time and attention to appreciate.
 The illustrations are wonderful for the coffee table, but the quotes will suck you in.

 You don’t need to have a physical sketchbook or work in one to get the benefit of The Fashion Designer’s Sketchbook.
 Personally, I have never liked sketchbooks.
-They are far too restrictive for me; I prefer to work on loose sheets so that I can see everything at a glance, including swatches and other 3D modelling.
+They are far too restrictive for me.
+I prefer to work on loose sheets so that I can see everything at a glance, including swatches and other 3D modelling.
 My development work is permanently attached only when I am clear on the route and next steps, or ready to share my workings out with other people.
-However, the emotions, thought processes, experiments and sketches are documented – and THAT’S the key.
+I’ve documented the emotions, thought processes, experiments and sketches – and THAT’S the key.

 Documentation is vital because design development is hardcore experimentation.
 It’s messy, exciting, scary, time-consuming, exhilarating, flowing, frustrating and fulfilling – sometimes all at once.
 It is so important to get things out of your head and onto a page to avoid overwhelm.
 Creating visuals and physical samples is more important than many people realise.
 Not only do material objects hold information for you, they also reveal solutions to you.
 I doubt anyone’s regretted leaving a trail of breadcrumbs to navigate the forest of their imagination.

-There are plenty of suggestions for presentation documents as well as working documents; Rothman suggests having three different types of sketchbooks for different stages of design development.
-Page layouts, CAD (computer aided design), spreads and storytelling devices are included.
+There are plenty of suggestions for presentation documents as well as working documents.
+Rothman suggests having three different types of sketchbooks for different stages of design development.
+She includes page layouts, CAD (computer aided design), spreads and storytelling devices.
 Experimentation is encouraged here too, but practical considerations – for example, ingenious ways of letting readers or viewers know that a page should be folded out – are highlighted.
 The point is to let people into your design world as you would welcome a guest into your home.

 This book is recommended if you: